puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/authorization.md

 SelfSubjectRulesReview
 : A review which returns the set of actions a user can perform within a namespace.
 Useful for users to quickly summarize their own access, or for UIs to hide/show actions.

-These APIs can be queried by creating normal Kubernetes resources, where the response `status` field of the returned object is the result of the query.
+These APIs can be queried by creating Kubernetes resources, where the response `status` field of the returned object is the result of the query.
 For example:

 ```bash